dunnaaron/state-auto-eval/README.md

 The solution to this problem ended up closer to a simulation.
 I knew that I would need a way to track the available seats as "passengers" occupied them.
 After that it was simply a matter of placing the passengers in their assigned seats when I could, and selecting from whatever available seats were left.

 ## How to Run
-You will need Node installed on your system and an IDE of your choosing that can execute Node/JavaScript.
+You will need Node installed on your system (I used v12.4.0) and an IDE of your choosing that can execute Node/JavaScript.

 Clone the respository to your local system.